 Like many of the other railroad towns, Coin was founded in 1879.
 It has a present population of around 190.
 Businesses in town include the local co-op, insurance agency, post office, and guest house.
 Unfortunately the bar & restaurant in town is currently closed, so pack along drinks and snacks you might need for the southern end of the trail.
 The City Park at the Wabash Trace Trailhead features restrooms and showers for campers.
 Contact Coin City Hall for entry.
 Rural Coin is also home to the Vineyard for Wabash Wine Company of Shenandoah.

 Blanchard is “The End of the Trail” as it exists, stopping right at the Missouri border.
 The population in Blanchard is around 35.
 While there have been cafes in the past, currently Blanchard still has its Post Office, but no retail or convenience stores, so pack in any drinks or snacks.
+There is a nice shaded area with picnic tables to rest before heading back north!
 At one point there was an effort to extend the trail into Missouri and connect to Maryville.
 Unfortunately, after the reversion of the railroad right-of-way to the adjacent landowners that became a nearly impossible task.
 While portions could have been secured, there wouldn’t have been complete connectivity.
 This is where the importance of the Iowa Natural Heritage Foundation is very clear – without their assistance in acquiring and railbanking the Iowa portion the Wabash Trace would not exist today.